Pros & Cons of Craft CMS Security

 Website security is one of the most common concerns we hear from our customers.
 This is particularly true when they are considering a change in content management platforms.
 It’s a long term investment which is often tightly integrated within your network and other systems, so we understand the need for due diligence.

-How can it be secure?
+How can Craft CMS be secure?
 Isn’t it open source?

 In truth, the benefits of open source dramatically outweigh any potential perceived risk.
 The mere fact that it is open source actually means that vulnerabilities can be found faster and patches issued quickly because there are more contributors working within the platform at any given time to find these issues and resources available to develop solutions.
 Imagine a world where it’s easier to clean up graffiti than to create it in the first place.